splunk/splunk-platform-automator/README.md

 Run vagrant the first time to initialize itself and create needed directories.
 You must execute vagrant always in side the Splunkenizer directory where the `Vagrantfile` sits, otherwise it will not work correctly.
 You will see the usage page, when executing vagrant without options.

 ```
-cd splunkenizer
+cd Splunkenizer
 vagrant
 ```

 ## Copy a configuration file
 There is one single configuration file, where all settings for your deployment are defined.
 Copy one configuration file from the [examples](examples) to `config/splunk_config.yml` and adjust the setting to your needs.
 For a standard setup you should be fine with most of the default settings, but there are a lot of things you can adjust for special cases.
 See the [configuration description](examples/configuration_description.yml) file, where all existing values are described.

+See [instruction here](#deploying-on-amazon-cloud) when deploying into Amazon Cloud

 ## Start the deployment
-When building virtual machines the first time it will pull an os image from the internet.
+When building virtual machines (for virtualbox) the first time it will pull an os image from the internet.
 The box images are cached here: `~/.vagrant.d/boxes`.

 ```
 vagrant up